saltstack/salt/doc/topics/topology/syndic.rst

 for events.
 The ``salt-syndic`` process will take the event from the Master of Masters and bring them to the master process running on the syndic.

-In general, you will likely want ``salt-minion``, ``salt-master``, and ``salt-syndic`` running on a syndication server.
-Of course, this depends on your specific needs.

-You should not run ``salt-syndic`` on the Master of Masters.
-You should run ``salt-master`` on the syndics, otherwise the events are meaningless.
+Most situations will call for a Master of Masters running ``salt-master`` and optionally ``salt-minion``.
+The ``salt-syndic`` process should not be running on the salt-minion.
+The Salt syndic will be running ``salt-master``, ``salt-syndic``, and optionally ``salt-minion``.

-If you have one minion connected to multiple syndics and issue a command targeted for that minion from the Master of Masters, each syndic will react to that event and each master will create a job to send to the minion connect to it which will cause the minion to be given two identical jobs.
-In some cases, the syndics will create the exact same job id and you will only see one response, other times, you will see multiple responses.
+If one minion is connected to multiple syndics and a a command is issued from the Master of Masters targeted for that minion, each syndic will react to the event.
+Each syndic will create a job to send to the minion connected to it which will cause the minion to receive one job for each syndic it's connected to.
+In some cases, the syndics will create the same job ID and it will be treated as one job.
+In other cases the syndics will create diffrent job IDs and the minion will get multiple jobs to respond to.